-I like to brown the beef in recipes like this.
-The Maillard reaction does add a lot of flavors, so I spent 5 minutes browning and then added the garlic to bloom for a minute or two near the end of browning.
+- Browning the beef will create a Maillard reaction that does add a lot of flavors, so I spent 5 minutes browning and then added the garlic to bloom for a minute or two near the end of browning.

 - If you don't use a non-stick pan, you might need to add a little broth after moving the beef to deglaze the pan.

 - Pearl barley is the most common form of barley available.
 Pearl barley has the outer husk, and bran layers have been removed.
 Pearl barley is softer but lacks a bit of nutrition.
 Either pearl or husked barley works here.